-Risks Relating to Ownership of Securities
+Risks Relating to Ownership of our Ordinary Shares and the ADSs

-Our securities may be affected by volume fluctuations, and may fluctuate significantly in price, causing you to lose some or all of your investment.
+Our securities may be affected by volume fluctuations, and may fluctuate significantly in price, causing investors to lose some or all of their investment.

-Our ADSs are currently traded on The Nasdaq Global Market.
-The average daily trading volume of our ADSs in 2022 was 72,813, the high and low bid price of our ADSs for the last two financial years ended on December 31, 2022 and December 31, 2021, was \$11.53 and \$10.68, and \$5.54 and \$5.28, respectively.
+Our ADSs, each of which represents one ordinary share, are traded on The Nasdaq Global Market.
+The average daily trading volume of our ADSs in 2023 was approximately 96,000, the high and low bid price of our ADSs for the last two fiscal years ended on December 31, 2023, and December 31, 2022, was \$12.65 and \$11.53, and \$3.60 and \$5.54, respectively.
 Our ADSs have experienced, and are likely to experience in the future, significant price and volume fluctuations, which could adversely affect the market price of our ADSs without regard to our operating performance.
-For example, average daily trading volume of our ADSs in December 2021 was 6,943 as opposed to 101,126 for the same period of 2022.
+For example, the average daily trading volume of our ADSs in December 2022 was

+101,126 as opposed to 217,979 for the same period of 2023.
 The price of our securities and our ADSs in particular, may fluctuate as a result of a variety of factors, including changes in our business, operations and prospects, and factors beyond our control, including regulatory considerations, results of clinical trials of our products or those of our competitors, developments in patents and other proprietary rights, general market and economic conditions and results of operations being below analysts' or investors' expectations.
-Any downward pressure on the price of ADSs caused by the sale of ADS's could also encourage short sales by third parties.
+Any downward pressure on the price of ADSs caused by the sale of ADS's could also encourage short sales of our ADS by third parties.
 In a short sale, a prospective seller borrows shares from a shareholder or broker and sells the borrowed shares.
-The prospective seller hopes that the share price will decline, at which time the seller can purchase shares at a lower price for delivery back to the lender.
+The prospective seller hopes that the share price will decline, at which time the sale price of the borrowed shares at a lower price for delivery back to the lender.
 The seller profits when the share price declines because it is purchasing shares at a price lower than the sale price of the borrowed shares.
 Such sales could place downward pressure on the price of our ADSs by increasing the number of ADSs being sold, which could further contribute to any decline in the market price of our ADSs.

 These broad market and industry factors may adversely affect the market price of our ADSs, regardless of our operating performance.
-If you invest in our ADSs, you could lose some or all of your investment.
+If investors invest in our ADSs, investors could lose some or all of their investment.

-In addition, following periods of volatility in the market price of a company's securities, securities class action litigation has often been instituted.
+In addition, periods of volatility in the market price of a company's securities often trigger securities class action litigation.
 Any additional litigation, if instituted, causes and could cause us to incur substantial costs and our management resources are and could be diverted to defending such litigation, which could adversely affect our financial condition or results of operations.